Zydus Lifesciences forms JV with Sunshine Healthcare Lanka for Sri Lanka manufacturing

 What is the projected timeline for the facility to become fully operational and begin commercial production?

-Which specific therapeutic areas or product lines will be prioritized for manufacturing at the new facility?
+Which specific therapeutic segments or essential medicines will be prioritized for manufacturing at the new facility?

 Zydus extinguishes 87.3 lakh shares bought back at ₹1,260